 It is important that we support these women through their grief.

 1. Have the Conversation

 We avoid asking about the miscarriage believing the grieving mother doesn’t want to talk about her loss.
 Talking about our disappointments, grief, and sadness fosters healing.
 Continue to encourage communication, but respect when space is needed.

 Let your loved one express her feelings.
 It’s not necessary to find comforting words; there aren’t any.
 Your presence alone provides comfort.
-Reassure her that her feelings are normal and a necessary part of the healing process.

 Suggested Read: The Power Of Listening: Supporting A Loved One Through Grief